filipomar/cache-exercise/README.md

 ## TODOs

+- Use appropriate technology for the CacheWrappers
-Extend test coverage on CacheWrappers
+- Extend code coverage